When awarding undergraduate financial aid, Duke adheres to the following principles:

 Parent loan and financing options may help parents meet the expected contribution.
 These options are also available to families who do not qualify for financial aid but wish to spread out the payment of educational costs over time.
 Federal Direct PLUS loans are available for parents to borrow up to the full cost of attendance, less the amount of financial aid received, from the Department of Education.
 The Student Loan Office must certify enrollment and eligibility for the PLUS loan.

-The PLUS loan interest rate is fixed at 6.41% for any loan taken out on or after 7/1/13, and repayment begins within sixty days of the disbursement of funds and may extend up to 10 years.
+The PLUS loan has a fixed interest rate, and repayment begins within sixty days of the disbursement of funds and may extend up to 10 years.
 By federal regulation, disbursements are made on a semester basis.
 PLUS Loan applications are processed in the summer prior to the fall term, which allows sufficient time for funds to be available by the fall semester due date.

 Financial Aid Funds Disbursement